wumm-project/Seminar-S22/Lecture/README.md

 ## April 14: Concept of technology.
 Systems and their Development

+__Learning Objective:__
-__Learning Objective:__ The concept of technology as a unit of
+* The concept of technology as a unit of
-* socially available processual knowledge,
+  - socially available processual knowledge,
-* institutionalised procedures (state of the art) and
+  - institutionalised procedures (state of the art) and
-* private processual skills
+  - private processual skills
+* System definition, description and execution form
+* Systems and human practice
+* Feedback circle of justified expectations and experienced results
+* Systems, language and common conceptual worlds
+* Systems and contexts

 __Literature__: (Gräbe 2020-1), (Gräbe 2020-2), (Gräbe 2020-3)